Garfield-Clarendon Model Railroad Club

 C. W. Kallal, 1916

 The Garfield Central Railroad is one of the largest model railroads in the country.
 Its steward—the Garfield-Clarendon Model Railroad Club—was established in Garfield Park in 1947 and moved to Clarendon Park in 1963.
-The club meets regularly in the basement of the Clarendon Park Field House to build and operate the railroad with the goal of educating the public and their members about the history and operations of railroads.
+The club meets regularly in the Clarendon Park Field House to build and operate the railroad with the goal of educating the public and their members about the history and operations of railroads.
 The fifth and current model layout began in 1974 after a remodeling of the field house.
 It includes approximately 1,400 feet of hand-laid track with reliable operations controlled by a state-of-the-art signaling system.
 The railroad travels through the fictional Appalachian towns of Summit, Georgetown, Bridgeport and Williamsport.